 then callback.
 As a result, this string will be printed by

-To remove something from cache simply call
+To delete something from cache simply call

 The Cache Component comes with one simple in-memory